EmirAydin48/VHDL-Solar-Tracking-System/README.md

 * **Noise Rejection:** A Hysteresis Comparator with a programmable dead-band (`THRESHOLD = 300`) prevents the servo from oscillating or "chattering" when the light differential is negligible.

 #### 2. Servo Control & Slew Rate Limiting
-Standard PWM drivers often snap servos to position instantly, causing high current spikes and gear wear. our group have implemented a custom "Soft-Start" Ramp Controller.
+Standard PWM drivers often snap servos to position instantly, causing high current spikes and gear wear. our group has implemented a custom "Soft-Start" Ramp Controller.

 * **Slew Rate Limiter:** A secondary counter (`ramp_timer`) slows down the position updates.
 * **Logic:** The `current_pos` only increments/decrements towards the `target_pos` once every 1,500 clock cycles ($15\mu s$), creating a smooth, organic velocity profile regardless of the step size.

 #### 3. Custom LCD Driver (HD44780)
-Our group have developed a bare-metal driver to interface with the 16x2 LCD, managing the strict microsecond-level timing requirements of the HD44780 controller without a CPU.
+Our group has developed a bare-metal driver to interface with the 16x2 LCD, managing the strict microsecond-level timing requirements of the HD44780 controller without a CPU.

  ![State_Transition_Table](https://github.com/user-attachments/assets/f2113290-5615-4d34-af94-b5d291377a13)
 *Figure 3.
 The State Transition Table of The LCD Driver*

 * **FSM Architecture:** A Mealy State Machine manages the initialization sequence (`0x38` Function Set $\to$ `0x0C` Display On $\to$ `0x01` Clear).
 * **Timing Compliance:** The FSM enforces a 50µs setup time (`WAIT_EN` state) and a 2ms command execution time (`DELAY_STATE`) to prevent display corruption.
-* **Data Conversion:** Instead of a memory-heavy lookup table, our group have implemented a real-time Binary-to-BCD-to-ASCII conversion algorithm (`val + 48`) to render 12-bit integer sensor values as human-readable text.
+* **Data Conversion:** Instead of a memory-heavy lookup table, our group has implemented a real-time Binary-to-BCD-to-ASCII conversion algorithm (`val + 48`) to render 12-bit integer sensor values as human-readable text.

 #### 4. XADC Interfacing
 The project bypasses the XADC's automatic sequencer to implement a deterministic Manual Sequencer via the Dynamic Reconfiguration Port (DRP).